 *Out-of-market games only.
 Blackout restrictions and other conditions apply.
 Actual numbers of games varies by market due to blackout rules and other restrictions.

-As we outlined above, NHL Center Ice and ESPN+ offer out-of-market NHL games in the U.S. The primary difference between the two is their service type.
-NHL Center Ice requires a cable or satellite TV provider, while ESPN+ is available as a standalone streaming subscription.
-However, you can also bundle ESPN+ with Disney+ and Hulu.
+As I outlined above, NHL Center Ice and ESPN+ both offer out-of-market NHL games in the U.S. The primary difference is how you access them.
+NHL Center Ice requires a cable or satellite TV provider, while ESPN+ is available as a standalone streaming subscription via the new ESPN Select or ESPN Unlimited plans.

 NHL Center Ice specs and features

-We already covered that NHL Center Ice subscribers get NHL Network during the season for free.
-But that’s not the only incentive to signing up.
+I already mentioned that NHL Center Ice subscribers get NHL Network during the season for free.
+But that’s not the only incentive to sign up.

 Select NHL Center Ice games come equipped with dual feeds—allowing you to choose between the home and away broadcasts.
-Its multi-screen mosaic feature also enables you to keep tabs on up to four games simultaneously.
+Its multi-screen mosaic feature also lets you keep tabs on up to four games simultaneously.

 Video and audio quality